UA Board of Regents demands secrecy in presidential search

 The university says it settled on secrecy at the advice of its consultant, WittKieffer, and claims that “many public universities now conduct their senior leadership searches” in a way that prevents the public from knowing who the finalists are.

-That may well be true.
-But by setting up a system in which the finalists chosen by the search committee are never exposed to the broader public, there is risk that the search committee and the regents will make the wrong choice.
+There are certainly risks to that traditional approach.
+But by setting up a system in which the finalists chosen by the search committee are never exposed to the broader public, there is a risk that the search committee and the regents will make the wrong choice.

 “The majority of those were at public institutions where state regulations required that multiple finalists meet with the campus community,” he wrote.